Acadia

 The term Acadia today refers to regions of North America that are historically associated with the lands, descendants, or culture of the former region.
 It particularly refers to regions of the Maritimes with Acadian roots, language, and culture, primarily in New Brunswick, Nova Scotia, the Magdalen Islands and Prince Edward Island, as well as in Maine.
-It can also refer to the Acadian diaspora in southern Louisiana, a region also referred to as Acadiana since the early 1960s.
+"Acadia" can also refer to the Acadian diaspora in southern Louisiana, a region also referred to as Acadiana since the early 1960s.
 In the abstract, Acadia refers to the existence of an Acadian culture in any of these regions.
-People living in Acadia are called Acadians which changed to Cajuns in Louisiana, the American pronunciation of Acadians, even though most Cajuns are not descendants of Acadians but French-Americans who lived in southern Louisiana in the US.
+People living in Acadia are called Acadians, which in Louisiana changed to Cajuns, the more common, rural American, name of Acadians.

 Etymology

 Explorer Giovanni da Verrazzano is credited for originating the designation Acadia on his 16th-century map, where he applied the ancient Greek name "Arcadia" to the entire Atlantic coast north of Virginia.
-"Arcadia" is derived from the Arcadia district in Greece, which had the extended meanings of "refuge" or "idyllic place".
+"Arcadia" is derived from the Arcadia region in Greece, which had the extended meanings of "refuge" or "idyllic place".
 Henry IV of France chartered a colony south of the St. Lawrence River between the 40th and 46th parallels in 1603, and he recognized it as La Cadie.
 Samuel de Champlain fixed its present orthography with the r omitted, and cartographer William Francis Ganong has shown its gradual progress northeastwards to its resting place in the Atlantic provinces of Canada.

-As an alternative theory, some historians suggest that the name is derived from the indigenous Canadian Miꞌkmaq language, in which Cadie means "fertile land".
+As an alternative theory, some historians suggest that the name is derived from the indigenous Canadian Mi'kmaw language, in which Cadie means "fertile land".

 Territory

+During much of the 17th and early 18th centuries, Norridgewock on the Kennebec River and Castine at the end of the Penobscot River were the southernmost settlements of Acadia.

+The French government defined the borders of Acadia as roughly between the 40th and 46th parallels on the Atlantic coast.

-The borders of French Acadia have never been clearly defined, but the following areas were at some time part of French Acadia :
+The borders of French Acadia were not clearly defined, but the following areas were at some time part of French Acadia :